hundredblocks/semantic-search/README.md

 - Generate tags for any image

-It is accompanied by this blog [post](https://blog.insightdatascience.com/the-unreasonable-effectiveness-of-deep-learning-representations-4ce83fc663cf) explaining it.
+See examples of usage by following along on this [notebook](http://insight.streamlit.io/0.13.3-8ErS/index.html?id=QAKzY9mLjr4WbTCgxz3XBX).

+Read more details abbout why and how you would use this in this blog [post](https://blog.insightdatascience.com/the-unreasonable-effectiveness-of-deep-learning-representations-4ce83fc663cf).

 ## Setup